CivicActions/guidebook/docs/070-project-management/growth-mindset.md

 Then we may embrace a growth mindset, or the idea that team improvement happens at the individual level and only via effective iterations.

-Feedback can be simple and straightforward
+Feedback can be simple and straightforward.

-# How to Give and Receive Feedback
+## How to Give and Receive Feedback

-## Give Feedback
+### Give Feedback

 - Focus on the project first, and the role second
 - Ask permission to give feedback, confirming that the recipient is willing to absorb it